els285/MPhys2025/README.md

 * Adding in generative techniques for ttbar spin measurements

 # Tutorials and documentation

+### Slides on Intro2ML for Particle Physics [here](https://drive.google.com/file/d/17f46cMSA29RENtD4lB0MjeoLFmBOVhHA/view?usp=drive_link)
+High-level overview (given to undergraduates); should give you the flavour of the field.

 ### Intro to ML 4 Physicists (by Ethan) [here](https://github.com/els285/Intro2NN4Physics/tree/main)
 Covers:
   * Using the scikit-hep stack for HEP data analysis